waffelhaus92/Eye/README.md

-Certainly!
-Here's a simple README file for your code:
 Interactive Eyes Project

 This project creates a pair of interactive eyes using HTML, CSS, and JavaScript.
 The eyes follow the movement of the mouse, creating a dynamic and engaging visual effect.